powsybl/powsybl-open-rao/docs/castor/search-tree-rao.md

 These stop criteria only make sense for a minimum margin objective function (may it be absolute or relative).

-On both stop criteria, [additional constraints](/parameters/parameters.md#topological-actions-optimization) can be added, for example:
+On both stop criteria, [additional constraints](/parameters/parameters.md#network-actions-optimisation-parameters) can be added, for example:
-- the [maximal number of consecutive chosen network actions](/parameters/parameters.md#max-search-tree-depth), also called search tree depth,
+- the maximal number of consecutive chosen network actions, also called search tree depth (for [preventive](/parameters/parameters.md#max-preventive-search-tree-depth), [auto](/parameters/parameters.md#max-auto-search-tree-depth) and [curative](/parameters/parameters.md#max-curative-search-tree-depth) search trees),
 - the [minimal relative gain](/parameters/parameters.md#relative-minimum-impact-threshold) of objective function between two consecutive network actions (i.e. between two search tree depths).

 ## Algorithm